petk/awesome-jquery/README.md

 *Alternative implementations of jQuery API.*

 * [cash](https://github.com/kenwheeler/cash) - small jQuery alternative for modern browsers.
 Includes all API with deliberate exception for ajax.
-* [cheerio](https://cheerio.js.org/) - jQuery for server-side manipulations.
-It makes possible to construct jQuery instance from HTML string then query and manipulate it.
-Does not implement ajax and effects API.
 * [Zepto](https://zeptojs.com/) - small jQuery alternative, which includes ajax, effects and additional utilities.
 * [jBone](http://jbone.js.org/) - jQuery implementation to use with Backbone.
 Supports only subset of API which is required for Backbone to work.
 Can be a byte-saver if you don't intend to use jQuery directly, but have Backbone in your project.